 When you get a new brochure in your hands, you see it, touch it, flick through it, and smell the fresh ink.
 The texture of the paper, the shiny foil, the feel of the debossed areas; it's a physical experience.
 You want to see more, investigate what you're holding is all about.
 That's the magic of print and finishing.

 As designers, we sometimes see the world as a giant canvas, which can make random, ubiquitous objects seem to have a life of their own.

 We've recently been working on some great design projects which have taken us deep into the world of paper.
-Touch signals many things from emotional memories to the feeling of quality, and this creates another place the audience can connect with.
+Touch signals many things from emotional memories to the feeling of quality, and this creates another point the audience can connect with.

 Early this month we were pleased to welcome Lucie to our team.
 Lucie came from France as part of the Erasmus programme through the ESAAT Roubaix university, where she is studying graphic design and will be with us for the next three months gaining valuable work experience.
-She's brought a breath of 'French air' with a passion for illustrations, which she has been practising since she was a kid.

 On a recent trip to London, we've been able to fit in possibly our final visit to the current Shad Thames Design Museum before it relocates to the former Commonwealth Institute in Kensington this November.

 A couple of months ago, we visited once again the Greek capital and for the first time the 100% Hotelshow expo.
 We have much experience working with hotels, and we're always interested in anything new, so we didn't lose the opportunity for a visit.